isabella232/OneScriptLang/docs/OneScript.md

 ## Program Structure
 OneScript is a "Light Object Orientated Language".
 This means it does not support inheritance within its own language, but does support it through the objects it can create from libraries.

 Basic statements and declarations in a OneScript program are added to a "Main" class if they are not declared explicitly within a class.
-The "Main" class is always used as the entry point to a OneScript Virtual Machine program.
+The "Main" class is always used as the entry point to a Macro Virtual Machine program.

 ### Declarations
 Basic declarations take the following form: